JFLandrigan/eagles/README.md

 ## Metric Options

+When using ```supervised_tuner.tune_test_model()``` the tune_metric argument is used for the parameter search and the eval_metric argument is used for the final model evaluation (eval metrics should be passed in as a list).
+For ```supervised_tuner.model_eval()``` the metrics argument is used to tell the function what metrics to use (these should be passed in a list).
+If no metrics are passed in (for tuning and/or eval) classification problems will default to 'f1' and regression problems will default to 'mse'.

 | Classification                                               | Regression                                                   |
 | :----------------------------------------------------------- | :----------------------------------------------------------- |
 | 'accuracy'                                                   | 'mse' - mean square error                                    |